 - 1. A charter school does not present a sound education program for the pupils to be enrolled in the charter schools; - 2.
 The petitioners are not demonstrably likely to successfully implement the program set forth in the petition; - 3.
 The petition does not contain the required number of signatures; - 4.
 The petition does not contain an affirmation of each of the conditions set forth in Education Code; - 5.
 The petition does not contain reasonably comprehensive descriptions of all the required charter school elements set forth in Education Code; or - 6.
 The petition does not contain a declaration of whether or not the charter school shall be deemed the exclusive public employer of the employees of the charter school for purposes of Chapter 10.7 of Division 4 of Title I of the Government Code (commending with Section 3540).

-Additionally, for county wide charters, the Butte County Board of Education may also deny a petition if it - 7.
-The petition does not provide reasonable justification for why it could not be established by petition to a school district as provided by law. - 8.
-The petition or proposed program is inconsistent with state law.
+Additionally, for county wide charters, the Butte County Board of Education may also deny a petition if it makes one or more of the following findings:

+- 7. The petition does not provide reasonable justification for why it could not be established by petition to a school district as provided by law. - 8.
+The petition or proposed program is inconsistent with state law. - 9.
+Any other basis that the Butte County Board of Education finds justifies the denial of the petition.